swyant/exploratory_julia_sessions/molly/baby_steps_with_pluto/research_log.md

 - Had to figure out how to "slice" a vector of StaticArrays.
 Naively did it the way I would do in python, didn't work.
 Have to use either getindex.() or array comprehension

 ### Pluto issues
 - The manifest resolution warnings that sometimes pop up (in the terminal) when using Pluto's package manager are a bit annoying.
 I think it might be specific to Julia 1.8.
 Can't quite tell what triggers it, because it didn't happen every time I loaded a package.
 Also a fresh Julia REPL helped.
+(I assume this has something to do with the order in which instantiate,resolve are called)

 - My plots were originally not interactive, but then became interactive.
 Maybe because I called plotlyJs() at one point (then deleted, since I didn't have the relevant PlotlyJs package.
 Also was messing around with (already loaded) GLMakie commands (couldn't get the scatter to work because of a unit issue, even though it worked fine with Plots.plot3d), so maybe that changed things?